10 Essential Factors When Choosing a Wholesale Coffee Supplier in Australia

 Short-term thinking with "trinkets" has nothing to do with coffee quality.

-Trading off brands using incentives as the decision factor is not smart.
+Trading off brands based on incentives as the decision factor is not a smart move.

-After all is said and done, you are buying roasted coffee and that's what your customers are consuming, not financially engineered incentives.
+Ultimately, you are buying roasted coffee, and that's what your customers are consuming, not financial incentives.

-Smart cafe owners know that signage and bling equipment does not translate into a better cup of coffee.
+Smart cafe owners know that signage and bling equipment do not translate into a better cup of coffee.
 Although bling equipment remains almost 90% effective in seducing cafe owners to switch brands.

-Coffee contracts are legally binding and may involve penalties if breached.
+Coffee contracts are legally binding and may include penalties for breach.

-Over the last 20 years, we have seen many cafe owners trying to exit signed contracts, ending up in legal disputes costing thousands of dollars.
+Over the last 20 years, we have seen many cafe owners attempting to exit signed contracts, often resulting in legal disputes that cost thousands of dollars.

 Generally, the more attractive incentives offered will invariably mean you can expect a lower level of quality for roasted coffee beans.
 It's how those brands roll - taking $$ from ingredients to spend on marketing.